nhejazi/pub_medshift_jrssb/simulation/README.md

 ```

 The simulation study was originally run on 15 December 2018, prior to posting of
-the preprint and submission to JRSSB.
-At that time, R version 3.5.1 was used on
+the pre-print and submission to JRSS-B. At that time, R version 3.5.1 was used
-[UC Berkeley's Savio
+on [UC Berkeley's Savio high-performance computing
 cluster](https://research-it.berkeley.edu/services/high-performance-computing/system-overview).